Fri Aug 1, 2003

 The Australian National University’s Research School of Social Sciences, where I am presently ensconced, is a great place.
 It has amiable institutions such as Morning and Afternoon Tea, for instance, which make it possible to pass the entire day moving from one sort of break to another.
 It also has lots of interesting people in it.
 Unfortunately, it can be difficult to find any of them because they are all located in the Coombs Building.
 On the other hand, you may bump into them while you are looking for your office again.

 The building’s layout is a marvel of logic and clarity, provided you are looking at it from the outside and are in a helicopter.
-Like a gigantic carbon molecule, it is composed of three, three-storey hexagonal blocks each of which shares a side with one of the others.
+Like a gigantic carbon structure1, it is composed of three, three-storey hexagonal blocks.
+The middle one shares a side with each of the others.
 One (soon to be two) of the hexagons has a stub protruding from it that appears to be the bottom side of a fourth hexagon but of course is not.

 Once inside the building, finding your way around is simplicity itself.
 Rooms are numbered according to an elementary system whereby the first digit denotes the block, the second the level and the third the room itself.
 You will of course not be tempted to think there are three blocks (on an obviously absurd analogy to the three hexagons) but rather will intuit straight away that there are seven.
 Blocks are numbered beginning with the main entrance corridor at the bottom of the middle hexagon (which offers the shortest route between the left and right hexagons) and ascend from 1-7 in half-hexagon sized chunks proceeding in a clockwise fashion along the three blocks, sorry I mean units, except for block six which is the stub to the rightmost unit mentioned earlier.